-22 Fillmore is a dramatic, fantasy narrative that chronicles the life of Jeff, a desperate drug addict, gripped in a downward spiral and haunted by images of his abusive Dad.
-After being served with an eviction notice, losing his job, being physically abused and shot in a drug deal gone bad, Jeff ends up in the hospital.
+22 Fillmore is a dramatic – fantasy, that chronicles the life of Jeff, a desperate drug addict, gripped in a downward spiral and haunted by images of his abusive Dad.
+After being served with an eviction notice, losing his job, being physically abused, and shot in a drug deal gone bad – Jeff ends up in the hospital.

-After the police arrive, Jeff flees and takes a ride on the “22 Fillmore” – a rough, inner-city San Francisco bus line.
-His world is turned upside down when he enters a trippy, alternate reality and meets three enlightened “guides”.
-They whiz back and forth in time, to allow Jeff to witness past events in a new light.
+After the police arrive, Jeff flees and overdoses on the “22 Fillmore” – a rough, inner-city San Francisco bus line.
+His world is turned upside down when he enters a trippy, alternate reality and three people from his real life turn into enlightened “guides”.
+They whiz back and forth in time, to allow Jeff to witness his past with a fresh perspective.

 22 Fillmore is a moral tale that expresses hope for the individual and humanity.
 With startling power and beauty, it graphically explores the themes of addiction, abuse, despair and recovery.
 Lessons touch on taking responsibility for one’s life to remove harmful patterns and embrace the true self.

-Visualize a modern, but gritty version of “A Christmas Carol” – on crack!
+Visualize a modern, but gritty mash-up of of “A Christmas Carol” and “The Wizard of Oz” – on crack!

-When we finish our fund raising efforts, our goal is to be into production by Fall of 2014.
+When we finish our financial efforts for the production budget, our goal is to be in production by 2018.
 Before and during production, we will work with our team to reach out to potential distributors and also plan for our film festival premieres.
-Keep a close watch on our website and social networks for progress on when 22 Fillmore will be brought to a screen near you!
+Keep a close watch on our website and social media networks for progress on when 22 Fillmore will be brought to a screen near you!

 We produced a short pitch video for “22 Fillmore” to help support with a past crowd funding campaign.

 22 Fillmore’s tagline is precise, bold, and reflects the three acts of the story structure and arc.